-When it comes to breakfast on a ketogenic diet, we often think of egg frittata, ketoproof coffee, or just straight up bacon and eggs.
+When it comes to making and cooking breakfast on a ketogenic diet, we often think of many different recipes including bacon and eggs, egg frittata, ketoproof coffee, or just straight up fasting.
 We need a bit more variety, and while I have tried to give some, we still need more!
 Now, I know the pictures aren’t amazing, but the pictures just don’t do them justice.
-These little muffins are packed full of deliciousness – sausage, maple syrup, and a sweet pancake-ish fluffy muffin to encase all of the flavor.
+These little keto muffins are packed full of deliciousness – sausage, maple syrup, and a sweet pancake-ish fluffy muffin to encase all of the flavor.

 These pancake muffins are an awesome way to pre-cook your breakfast in the morning.
 If you’re the type of person that rushes out the door and likes to bring breakfast with you to work – then give these a try!
 I nice changeup from the usual, and you can easily eat them cold (by the way, they’re still amazing cold).
 If you’re a bulk cooker, feel free to freeze them too – they work well in the freezer.
 Just make sure you wrap them up in plastic wrap and then into a plastic container.